 You may want to be a bit more wary when walking in the woods this summer.
-The mild winter may mean more of the tiny ticks that carry Lyme disease.
+The mild winter and other indicators may mean more of the tiny ticks that carry Lyme disease.
 But don’t allow the terror of ticks keep you from the great outdoors.

 While the number of Lyme disease cases is growing, it remains a largely regional concern.
-According to the Centers for Disease Control and Prevention, 94 percent of Lyme disease cases were reported from 12 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New Hampshire, New York, Pennsylvania, Virginia and Wisconsin.
-(You can see reported cases of Lyme disease mapped out here.)
+According to the Centers for Disease Control and Prevention, 95 percent of Lyme disease cases were reported from 14 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia and Wisconsin.
+(You can see reported cases of Lyme disease over the years mapped out here from the CDC.)

 "Typically, Lyme disease is not acquired in the southeastern United States and central Texas," says Dr. Paul Auwaerter, an associate professor of medicine at the Johns Hopkins University School of Medicine who also serves as the clinical director for the Division of Infectious Diseases.